peoray/v3/content/posts/number-facts-machine/index.md

 I also wanted this to work when the user clicks a different radio button, say from number to year, the input should clear.
 This took a while but I finally got a solution from a friend who helped me out.
 Normally, radio buttons would return a node-list, so I had to loop through them and write the code to clear the form field.

-Next up, I wanted the facts text to disappear when a new value is being imputed.
+Next up, I wanted the facts text to disappear when a new value is being inputed.
 I only want it to appear after I click on the button to make the request.
 I had to tinker on this for a while but finally got it working.

 This project provided me with an opportunity to learn a lot especially using the `XMLHttpRequest` and working with the DOM.
 I did a lot of DOM manipulations in this project that will definitely be useful, moving on to other projects.